 Application-based.
 Another alternative is to move the network stack upwards by taking an application-based paradigm.
-A representative scenario is library OS including unikernels [22,44] and microkernels [26], where many OS services including the network stack are packaged as libraries and compiled with the application in userspace.
-Similar to the guest-based paradigm, users have to deploy the network stack by themselves though the I/O performance can be improved with unikernels [46] and microkernels.
+A representative scenario is library OS including unikernels [20], [43] and microkernels [25], where many OS services including the network stack are packaged as libraries and compiled with the application in userspace.
+Similar to the guest-based paradigm, users who are unwilling to know any details of the network stack still have to deploy the network stack by themselves though the I/O performance can be improved with unikernels [45] and microkernels.
+Unexpected security risks also exist as these stacks reside in the application address space and bypass the kernel check.
 In addition, application-based paradigm is a clean-slate approach and requires radical changes to both the virtualization software and user applications.
 NetKernel can flexibly decouple the network stack from the guest without re-writing existing applications or hypervisor.